benhoyt/symplate/README.md

   `{% for x in lst: %}`
 * indentation decreases when you say `{% end %}`

 That's about all there is to it.
-All the rest is detail and syntactic sugar.
+All the rest is detail.

 Hats off to bottle.py